-While there is a common trend across the country that larger credit unions are taking over and growing through acquisition, a counter trend is that smaller credit unions can be pioneers because they are sometimes more agile, hungry and responsive to the customer and their needs.
+While there is a common trend across the country that larger credit unions are taking over and growing through acquisition, a counter-trend is that smaller credit unions can be pioneers because they are sometimes more agile, hungry, and responsive to the customer and their needs.
 Often, smaller organizations strive to be better and offer their customers more.

 Decision-making is key in turning any small credit union into the next big thing.

 A consistent theme that is heard from smaller credit unions is that they are data-rich, but information-poor.
-Data visualization can solve that problem by allowing credit unions of any size to promote better decision-making, automate the reporting process and increase transparency within the organization.
+Data visualization can solve that problem by allowing credit unions of any size to promote better decision-making, automate the reporting process, and increase transparency within the organization.
 They can now bring together information from databases, Excel files, call centers, etc., with very little help from an already overwhelmed IT staff.

 Execution is a core competency that is a must for any small business.
 Think about the last time you had to make a tough decision within your credit union.
 Did you have all the information you needed in order to make an effective choice?
-That is where a dashboard solution comes in – by providing access to all the information you need at your fingertips.
+That is where a credit union dashboard comes in – by providing access to all the information you need at your fingertips.
 Want to see your dashboard on your smartphone or laptop?
 Do you need reporting from multiple data sources updated automatically?
 Not a problem.

 Think you’re too small for a dashboard solution, don’t have the IT you need, or simply can’t afford it?
 Cost-effective dashboards, like iDashboards, actually cost less on a monthly basis than what you may be spending on coffee in a week.
 Which one do you think will provide more productivity for your organization?